MaryanGelle/Productivity/readme.md

 - ## Testing and Iteration

   - In order to increase my projects user experience, I conducted testing for my html and css for all my pages.

     - For HTML validation, I used the [W3C HTML Validator](https://validator.w3.org/).
     - For CSS validation, I used the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

+    - For Accessability testing, I used the [PageSPeed](https://pagespeed.web.dev/).

 - ## Performance Optimization